"Benson" is one of those shows that never gave us a resolution.

 The famous spinoff, which ran from 1979 to 1986 on ABC, depicted the rise of "Soap" character Benson DuBois (played by Robert Guillaume) from a butler all the way to the position of lieutenant governor, all the while serving the governor of an unnamed state (James Noble).
 The final season saw Benson challenge his boss in a gubernatorial race -- and ended on a cliffhanger, with Benson and Governor Gatling sitting together and awaiting the results.

 It wasn't supposed to be this way; ABC cancelled the show without allowing the writers to prepare a proper series finale.
 The show's writers had planned for the cliffhanger to lead into a new season, though they didn't know what that season would depict.
 Indeed, the show filmed three potential resolutions for an eighth season, said Gary Brown, who directed the finale, along with 20 other episodes of "Benson"; the writers would choose one over the summer and have their first scene already in the can.

 "There was a three-way race in whatever state it was.
 The governor was running, Benson as lieutenant governor was running and another character, Senator Tyler [played by showrunner Bob Fraser], kind of a heavy, was running.
 It was a three way race.
 Benson and the governor were neck and neck.
-There were the two of them in the kitchen, that's the end of the show — it's a cliff hanger, a freeze-frame.
+There were the two of them in the kitchen, that's the end of the show -- it's a cliff hanger, a freeze-frame.
 We shot three endings.
 In one, the governor won.
 In one, Benson won.
 And in one, and they were really playing with using this one, it was a tie."

 "It would have given the show new life," Brown said.